Chart Color Schemes

 Boulder's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Boulder residents show relatively positive health outcomes, with low prevalence of common conditions among the general population, although higher in older, at-risk cohorts compared to national averages.
-Approximately 58% of Boulder's total population of 3,071 has private health cover, compared to 62.3% across the Rest of WA.
+Health data shows Boulder residents have relatively positive health outcomes with low prevalence of common conditions among the general population, but higher in older, at-risk cohorts compared to national averages.
+Private health cover is exceptionally high at approximately 58% of the total population (3,075 people), compared to 63.6% across Rest of WA.

-Mental health issues and asthma are the most common conditions, affecting 7.7% and 7.4% of residents respectively, while 72.0% report being completely clear of medical ailments, compared to 74.9% in the Rest of WA.
-The area has 520 residents aged 65 and over, comprising 9.9% of its population.
+Mental health issues and asthma are the most common medical conditions, affecting 7.7 and 7.4% of residents respectively.
+72.0% of residents declare themselves completely clear of medical ailments, compared to 74.9% across Rest of WA.
+The area has 10.0% of residents aged 65 and over (526 people), requiring more attention than the broader population.

 Frequently Asked Questions - Health